Aquafina-water-bottle/jp-mining-note/docs/docs/setupmpvacious.md

 [**mpvacious**](https://github.com/Ajatt-Tools/mpvacious)
 is a user script made for of [mpv](https://mpv.io/), a cross platform media player. mpv itself can be used on pretty much anything, including streamed videos.
-However, `mpvacious` was made for downloaded videos, and almost certainly does not worked on streamed videos.
+However, `mpvacious` was designed for downloaded videos, and almost certainly does not work on streamed videos.

 If you are looking to create cards using streamed videos, I recommend [asbplayer](setupasbplayer.md).